Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

     it into MyAccessId.org, make sure there are no NewLines or Spaces in the resulting pasted text.

     Next, you will be asked for a passphrase.
-See [important note][] about the passhrase.
+See [important note][note-on-ssh-passphrase] about the passhrase.

     After that a SSH key pair is created.
 You should have files named